jw3/example-stanford-nlp-scala/README.md

 | CLU Lab NLP  | NLP support library; University of Arizona    | https://github.com/clulab     |

+### caseless models

+The system defaults to the caseless models which are found in the large corenlp models jar `stanford-english-corenlp-2018-10-05-models.jar`

+This jar can be placed under `lib` in the installation dir, which defaults to `/usr/local/zz`

 ### test data

 See the [data](data/) directory for subset of samples.
 A GitLFS repo will be linked later.

 ### reference
 - https://github.com/stanfordnlp/CoreNLP